Azure/reliable-web-app-pattern-dotnet-workshop/Part 1 - Tooling/README.md

     azd deploy
     ```

 1. Once everything is deployed, you'll be able to open the Azure portal and view your resource group.
 It will be named something like `<YOUR USER NAME>-rg`.
-From there you can open up the web application service and browse to it.
+From there you can open up the Front Door and CDN Profile resource, and browse to the endpoint hostname.

 ### Local development